huseyincenik/john_snow_labs/data_curation/README.md

 TECHNIQUE: Following the intravenous injection of 20.1 mCi of Technetium-99m MDP, whole-body planar images were acquired.

+COMPARISON: None.

 FINDINGS:
 There is symmetric and homogeneous uptake of radiotracer throughout the axial and appendicular skeleton.
 No focal areas of abnormally increased uptake are seen to suggest osteoblastic metastatic disease.
 Mild degenerative changes are noted in the shoulders, hips, and spine.
+Renal excretion is symmetric.
+Activity is seen in the urinary bladder.

 IMPRESSION:
 No scintigraphic evidence of osseous metastatic disease.